 4.2.2.
-Participation in Stabilization Scenarios
+Timing of Participation in Stabilization Scenarios

-For the stabilization scenarios, it was assumed that policies to limit the change in radiative forcing would be applied globally after 2012, as directed by the Prospectus.
-Although it seems unlikely that all countries would simultaneously join such a global agreement, and the economic implications of stabilization would be greater with lessthan-universal participation, the assumption that all countries participate does provide a useful benchmark.
+There has been no international agreement on the desired level at which to stabilize radiative forcing or the path to such a goal, nor is there any consensus about the relative sharing of burdens other than a general call for "common but differentiated responsibilities" by the United Nations Framework Convention on Climate Change (United Nations, 1992).
+For the stabilization scenarios, it was assumed that policies to limit the change in radiative forcing would be applied globally, as directed by the Prospectus.
+Although it seems unlikely that all countries would simultaneously join such a global agreement, and the economic implications of stabilization would be greater with less-than-universal participation, the assumption that all countries participate does provide a useful benchmark.